AdamHoumairi/Weakly-Coupled-MDP/Hierarchical_Dispatching_Paper/README.md

 This repository contains the full implementation used in the study:

-“Hierarchical Dispatching: Exact MDP Optima and JSQ Failure Regions.”
+“Hierarchical Dispatching in VM–Container Systems: Exact MDP Benchmarking and Simulation-Based Diagnostics of JSQ”

 The code computes an exact optimal policy for a hierarchical VM–container system using dynamic programming and compares it to the classical Join-the-Shortest-Queue (JSQ) heuristic through structural diagnostics and simulation.